 In the high-stress environment of an ED, 3 AM emergencies are as likely as afternoon claim disputes.
 To reinforce the pace of care in the emergency department, an EDIS support provider needs to be fast and reliable.
 Whether an ED physician needs help with patient charting, or a staff member has a simple interface question, customer support should always be there with quick, helpful solutions.
 A lack of constant and consistent support can and should be a deal breaker for ED directors.
 Ask yourself if this feature of customer support is non-negotiable for you.

-With its own customer support team, MEDHOST staffs seasoned experts for every kind of issue—from registered nurses and financial specialists to interface experts and high-tech certified professionals.
+With our own customer support team, MEDHOST staffs seasoned experts for every kind of issue—from registered nurses and financial specialists to interface experts and high-tech certified professionals.
 If customer support can’t help your ED with any software concern, it’s a problem.

 As MacTavish puts it, “Imagine I’m a nurse treating a patient, and I experience an issue with the clinical functionality of the system I am using.
 If I cannot speak with someone who has a clinical understanding, background, or available clinical resources, I may be somewhat concerned with the level of support I receive.”
 Best advice: always err on the side of resources that best support your specific staff.